statengeneraal/laws-markdown/verdrag/verdrag/tot/regeling/van/de/walvisvangst/BWBV0005482/README.md

 (v) The number of humpback whales struck off West Greenland in accordance with this sub-paragraph shall not exceed *10* in each of the years *2015, 2016, 2017* and *2018*, except that any unused portion of the quota for each year shall be carried forward from that year and added to the strike quota of any of the subsequent years, provided that no more than 2 strikes shall be added to the strike quota for any one year.
 This provision will be reviewed if new scientific data become available within the remaining quota period and if necessary amended on the basis of the advice of the Scientific Committee.

 4. For the seasons 2013-2018 the number of humpback whales to be taken by the Bequians of St. Vincent and The Grenadines shall not exceed 24.
-The meat and products of such whales are to be used exclusively for local consumption in St. Vincent and The Grenadines.<sup> 6) See footnote to Table 1. </sup>
+The meat and products of such whales are to be used exclusively for local consumption in St. Vincent and The Grenadines.

 14.It is forbidden to take or kill suckling calves or female whales accompanied by calves.
 ### Baleen Whale Size Limits

 15.

 a)  It is forbidden to take or kill any sei or Bryde’s whales below 40 feet (12.2 metres) in length except that sei and Bryde’s whales of not less than 35 feet (10.7 metres) may be taken for delivery to land stations, provided that the meat of such whales is to be used for local consumption as human or animal food.

 b) It is forbidden to take or kill any fin whales below 57 feet (17.4 metres) in length in the Southern Hemisphere, and it is forbidden to take or kill fin whales below 55 feet (16.8 metres) in the Northern Hemisphere; except that fin whales of not less than 55 feet (16.8 metres) may be taken in the Southern Hemisphere for delivery to land stations and fin whales of not less than 50 feet (15.2 metres) may be taken in the Northern Hemisphere for delivery to land stations, provided that, in each case the meat of such whales is to be used for local consumption as human or animal food.
 ### Sperm Whale Catch Limits

 16.Catch limits for sperm whales of both sexes shall be set at zero in the Southern Hemisphere for the 1981/82 pelagic season and 1982 coastal seasons and following seasons, and at zero in the Northern Hemisphere for the 1982 and following coastal seasons; except that the catch limits for the 1982 coastal season and following seasons in the Western Division of the North Pacific shall remain undetermined and subject to decision by the Commission following special or annual meetings of the Scientific Committee.
 These limits shall remain in force until such time as the Commission, on the basis of the scientific information which will be reviewed annually, decides otherwise in accordance with the procedures followed at that time by the Commission.